resoluteworks/kbods/README.md

 Because of this, you may use and RDF repository exclusively for graph-based queries, and then de-reference JSON statement details from a primary database.

-Below is an example on how to addess this and import the BODS register in Elasticsearch and an RDF repository while only reading the original dataset once.
-This is obviously very crude, as it lacks error handling, retry logic etc, but we'll leave those to the application for now.
+Below is a very crude example on how to addess this and import the BODS register in Elasticsearch and an RDF repository while only reading the dataset once.

 ```kotlin
 val repository = repositoryManager.getRepository("bods-rdf")